vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/share/doc/puppy/pupmode.md

 ## Implementation Details

-Internally, the chosen persistency mode is written to PUPMODE in /etc/rc.d/PUPSTATE.
+PUPMODE is written to /etc/rc.d/PUPSTATE during the boot process.

 Under any PUPMODE, the writable layer is accessible at /initrd/pup_rw.